Brushes

 Power Brush

-Also known as machine brushes, power brushes are defined as any power-driven, wheel-shaped brushes powered by a machine at variable speeds.
-Power brush applications include metal deburring, removing rust, paint or coatings, gear and thread cleaning, surface preparation for welding or painting and surface finishing on a variety of materials.
+Also referred to as machine brushes, power brushes are power-driven, wheel-shaped tools designed for a variety of high-speed applications.
+Common uses include metal deburring, rust and paint removal, cleaning gears and threads, surface preparation for welding or painting, and finishing surfaces on various materials.

 Vacuum Brush